dlizcano/dlizcano.github.io/_posts/2025-10-10-Soundlevel-data-from-BirdNET-GO.md

 ```
 Notice the `topic: birdnet-go/soundlevel` should be the same topic you configure in BirdNET-GO.
-Also notice the last line includes inside the "": {{trigger.payload}}.
+Also notice the last line includes inside the "" the word trigger.payload surrounded by double bracket **{{}}**.
 For some reason GitHub prevent to visualize it properly.

 #### 4. Restart Home Assistant